kuttavalluk/BejiScript/README.md

 ### Features

 - Beginers freindly
-- Not very fast but can perform a dictionary attack without any problem.
+- Not very fast but can perform a dictionary attack without problems.

 ### Installation